ttulttul/ComfyUI-Iterative-Mixer/README.md

 ### IterativeMixingSampler:

+*Important*: Do not enable `add_noise` in the `SamplerCustom` node.
+The iterative mixing sampler does not need noise to be injected by the `SamplerCustom` node and will generate garbage if this option is set to `true`.

 This node feeds into a `SamplerCustom` node to implement iterative mixing sampling, with various options to control the process.
 - **model**: a diffusion model
 - **mixing_masks**: *this optional parameter is currenty unused*; in future, you will be able to feed in a batch of masks that will be mixed in at each stage of denoising